Charlton Athletic W.F.C.: Resurrection

-Following an unsuccessful bid to enter the new Women's Super League that was formed in 2013–14, the club has played in the FA Women's Premier League, Southern Division.
+Following an unsuccessful bid to enter the new Women's Super League that was formed in 2013–14, the club played in the FA Women's Premier League, Southern Division.
 An FA requirement at the time of the bid was that applicant clubs were to be a separate legal entity.
 This led to the formation of Charlton Athletic Women's Football Club Limited on 9 February 2013.
 The majority shareholder is Stephen King, CEO of PHSC plc.
-CAWFC won the FA Women's Premier League Cup in 2015, beating Sheffield FC 4–2 on penalties after it was 0–0 at the end of extra time in a match held at Nuneaton Borough FC's ground.
+CAWFC won the FA Women's Premier League Cup in 2015, beating Sheffield FC 4–2 on penalties after it was 0–0 at the end of extra time in the final held at Nuneaton Borough FC's ground.
 The club made the final again in 2017 but were defeated by Tottenham Hotspur Ladies 4–3 on penalties after a scoreless match and extra time.